DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```
 #### Changing the Default Boostrap Theme

-Rather than reinvent the wheel I went to [Bootswatch](https://bootswatch.com/) and found a theme I liked.
-All the the themes from Bootswatch are Open Source (MIT License) and provide you with examples you can view to see how the themes look.
-I used these theme examples to build the elements of my page.
+Rather than reinvent the wheel, I went to [Bootswatch](https://bootswatch.com/) and found a theme I liked.
+All the  themes from Bootswatch are Open Source (MIT License) and provide previews and code samples.
+I used these to help me construct elements of my page.

 #### Creating the Home page.

-Once the menubar was created I moved onto the main part of the Index page.
-I created the list as specified by the class project directions.
-I first needed to create the page body.
-I did this by first creating the ```ActionListener``` for the home page in my ```HomeController.cs```.
-This was simple enough:
+After creating the menubar I moved onto the main part of the Index page.
+First I created the page body, which I did by creating the ```ActionListener``` for the home page in my ```HomeController.cs```.

 ```csharp
 /// <summary>